GovTech-CSG/PaddingOracleHunter/README.md

 2. Panel to select the payload and its format.
 3. The RSA public exponent.
 4. The RSA public modulus.
-5. The response from the server (partial or full) due to invalid padding.
+5. The unique response from the server (partial or full) due to valid or invalid padding.
 Only used in the decryption operation.
-6. Interval to display the test and decryption results.
+6. Interval to display the decryption results.
 7. Output window.
 8. Test function to verify whether the server is vulnerable to PKCS#1 v1.5 padding oracle attack.
 9. Decrypt function to recover the plaintext from the encrypted payload.